 These include one or more of the following:

-- support under part VI of the immigration and asylum act 1999;
+- Support under Part 6 of the Immigration and Asylum Act 1999;

-Children who receive income support or income-based Jobseekers' allowance in their own right are also entitled to free school meals.
+Children who receive any of the above benefits in their own right are also entitled to free school meals.